actix/actix-website/docs/extractors.md

 import CodeBlock from "@site/src/components/code_block";

-# Type-safe information extraction
+# Type-safe Request Information Extraction

 Actix Web provides a facility for type-safe request information access called _extractors_ (i.e., `impl FromRequest`).
 There are lots of built-in extractor implementations (see [implementors](https://docs.rs/actix-web/latest/actix_web/trait.FromRequest.html#implementors)).

 An extractor can be accessed as an argument to a handler function.
 Actix Web supports up to 12 extractors per handler function.

-Argument position does not matter.
+In most cases, argument position does not matter.
+However, if an extractor **takes** the body (i.e., it reads _any_ bytes from the request body stream), then only the first extractor will succeed.
+If you need fallback behavior such as "read body as JSON or just give me the raw bytes if that fails", then use the [`Either`][either] extractor (e.g., `Either<Json<T>, Bytes>`).

+Some other specific use cases where request bodies need reading twice can be supported:

+- For body (any extractor) + it's hash/digest, see [the `actix-hash` crate][actix_hash].
+- For body (any extractor) + custom request signature scheme: see [the `RequestSignature` extractor][request_signature] from `actix-web-lab`.

+Simple example showing extraction of two positional dynamic path segments and a JSON body:

 <CodeBlock example="extractors" file="main.rs" section="option-one" />